travelping/docker-pcap/README.md

 `MAXFILENUM` is the maximum number of files that are opened before tshark starts overwriting old files one by one beginning with the first one.

+`DURATION` is the maximum number of seconds tshark waits until it begins to write into the next file.

 The `FILENAME` variable sets the filename that is used.
 The default value is `dump`.
 A number will be attached to each file (see tshark manpage for more